thin-edge/tedge-container-plugin/README.md

 CONTAINER_RUN_OPTIONS="--cpus 1 --memory 64m"
 ```

-#### Notes/Limitations

-Whilst there is support for adding custom arguments to the container creation command (e.g. `docker run`), these custom arguments would be applied to each container, and cannot be made to be container specific.
-For example you can't add specific volume mounting for a specific container.

-In the future it would make more sense to also add support for providing a `docker-compose.yaml` file in the `url` field, which can then control all of the requirements for running the container.
-This would eliminate the need for the plugin to know the container specifics, as everything can be clearly defined in the `docker-compose.yaml` file.
-Obviously, this could open up some problems, as you might want to restrict what functionality the user is allowed to use in such a file, otherwise it could open up some isolation/security issues.

 ### Monitoring

 The plugin also includes a service which monitors the running status of the containers and includes some runtime metrics such as memory, cpu and network io.
+Please note that access to the container monitoring might not be supported by your container engine.
+When in doubt, just manually do a `docker stats` and if the data is only showing zeros, then the plugin will also see zeros.

 #### Configuration